 - The CNE plays host to an aerial acrobatic and ice skating show, the theme of which changes each year.

 - The CNE Garden Show is home to the largest flower and vegetable growing competition in Canada.

 - The annual Canadian International Air Show (CIAS) happens high above Lake Ontario Labor Day weekend and features some awe-inspiring aerial acrobatics courtesy of a few daring and talented pilots.
 Some of these include the United States Air Force Thunderbirds and the Canadian Forces Snowbirds.

 - The Bandshell concert series always features an eclectic roster of performers.
-For 2018, the lineup includes Dennis DeYoung, Nancy Wilson of Heart, Marianas Trench, Men Without Hats, Stars, Freddie McGregor, Hollerado, Emerson Drive, Blood, Sweat & Tears, Fateh, Classic Albums Live - Led Zeppelin II, Bedouin Soundclash, Moist, The Washboard Union and James Barker Band, Big Sugar, Kansas, and The Trews.
+Past lineups have included Dennis DeYoung, Nancy Wilson of Heart, Marianas Trench, Men Without Hats, Stars, Freddie McGregor, Hollerado, Emerson Drive, Blood, Sweat & Tears, Fateh, Classic Albums Live - Led Zeppelin II, Bedouin Soundclash, Moist, The Washboard Union and James Barker Band, Big Sugar, Kansas, and The Trews.

-- Food truck fans will want to check out Food Truck Frenzy, featuring nearly two dozen mobile eateries offering both sweet and savory treats over three days (August 24-26, 2018).
+- Food truck fans will want to check out Food Truck Frenzy, featuring nearly two dozen mobile eateries offering both sweet and savory treats over three days, usually held sometime during the middle of the exhibition's run.
 Running alongside Food Truck Frenzy is Craft Beer Fest, where beer fans can sample locally crafted beers from 11 breweries.